 summary schedule showing the allocation of each service to the specific benefited entity.

-Billed Costs.
+Billed Costs

 Certain information must be provided for every billed cost.
-Billed costs refer to those that are billed to organizations or programs on an individual fee-for-service or similar basis, such as computer services, transportation services, insurance and fringe benefits.
+Billed costs refer to those that are billed to organizations or programs on an individual fee-for-service or similar basis, such as computer services, transportation services, insurance, and fringe benefits.
 Billed costs are common with internal service funds, self-insurance funds, and fringe benefits.
 Required documentation for internal service and self-insurance funds, and fringe benefits follow.

-Internal Service Funds.
+Internal Service Funds:

 For each internal service fund or similar activity with an operating budget of $5 million or more, the cost allocation plan must include:

 a brief description of each service;

-a balance sheet for each internal service fund based on individual account contained in the governmental unit’s accounting system;
+a balance sheet for each internal service fund based on individual account contained in the entity’s accounting system;

-a revenue/expense statement, with revenues broken out by source, e.g. regular billings, interest earned, etc.;
+a revenue/expense statement, with revenues broken out by source, such as regular billings, interest earned, etc.;

-a listing of all non-operating transfers into and out of the fund;
+a listing of all non-operating transfers (as defined by Generally Accepted Accounting Principles (GAAP)) into and out of the fund;

 a description of the procedures (methodology) used to charge the costs of each service to users, including how billing rates are determined;